AaronMascar/Scent-Website/README.md

 Wlcome to my page, I've created my very own "Scent-Website" website and hosted it here, and this is just side project that I'd worked on.

-Here is the to the "Scent-Website", thank you for visiting my Website -
+Here is the to the "Scent-Website", Thank you for visiting my Website, have a great day :) -

 https://aaronmascar.github.io/Scent-Website/